Prosecco & Petals

 Wedding planning guide

 Picking the right reception venue is vital to ensure your wedding is perfect.
-Read on for practical tips and comparisons when choosing between a barn, hotel, castle, or home wedding reception venue.
+Read on for practical tips and comparisons when choosing between a barn, hotel, castle, and home wedding reception venues.

 Barn wedding receptions are suitable for couples that want a versatile venue to decorate and personalise.
 These venues guarantee exclusivity on your special day and that all guests will be celebrating together rather than spread out.
 Barns are great for a rustic, lively celebration as these venues are usually located in rural locations with limited neighbours to put a restriction on hours and noise levels.